-If you’re someone that happens to love his home – even if it isn’t finished yet – and are facing the challenge of choosing kitchen counters and finishes, this article about granite countertops is for you.
+If you’re someone that happens to love his home – even if it isn’t finished yet – and are facing the challenge of choosing kitchen counters and finishes, this article about white granite countertops is for you.

 Maybe, you have your heart set on Italian Carrera Marble because the whiteness of the marble seems to reach deep beneath the stone’s silky smooth surface.

 You like the coolness of natural stone to the touch.
 So, you do some research – thank heavens for the Internet – and discover that marbles have a nasty habit of staining easily.
 And, that’s just for starters.

 As you think it through—the reality of installing Carrera Marble as a countertop in your kitchen (or anywhere else for that matter)– you admit to yourself that you aren’t the neatest cook in the cookie box and your friends and family are not obsessed with cleaning up spills on game night.

 Additionally, you’re not thrilled with the idea that you’ll have to pamper this beautiful translucent stone, bathe it, avoid citrus juices or vinegars from touching its surface and reseal it every 6 months to a year.